 - To flame, tip the pudding out of the bowl on to a warmed serving plate, heat the brandy in a small pan, pour it around the base of the pudding and ignite.
 Place holly on the pudding, if you like — if it’s real holly cover the end of the sprig with a piece of foil, so that none of the sap goes into the pudding.

-Top tip for making Mulled wine Christmas pudding
+Top tips for making this mulled wine Christmas pudding

 We used vine fruits from Waitrose, which are large sized dried fruits, but a 1kg packet of ordinary dried mixed fruit will do, too.